German FUG 10 aircraft installation.

 AzimuthMN22

-The Azimuth controller , indicating the direction of the beacon transmitter, piled up by the compass receiver MN 26.
-The pile up is done by turning the controller by a bowdenkabel.
+The azimut controller of the MN 26 , indicates the direction of the beacon transmitter, figured out by the compass receiver MN 26.
+The way of polling happens mechanical by a bowden cable attached to the azimut controller.

 MN62